atifs/ansible-kubeadm-nuage/README.md

 ## Goal

 Provide an Ansible playbook that implements the steps described in [Installing Kubernetes on Linux with kubeadm](http://kubernetes.io/docs/getting-started-guides/kubeadm/) for version 1.5 (check at the bottom of the kubeadm tutorial)
+My case, ansible runs into a <a href="https://pinrojas.com/2017/04/04/data-only-containers-for-ansible-automation/">container with a temporary private key</a>.

 ## Please Note